The decision to build a desalination plant

 The plant, located on the Bass Coast near Wonthaggi, uses the energy efficient desalination method known as reverse osmosis.
 It includes energy recovery devices to reduce power usage and long intake and outlet tunnels, which not only draw in seawater but also protect the coast and marine environment by exiting beyond sensitive marine areas.
 The plant's world–class design includes Australia's largest green roof and it is surrounded by a 225 hectare ecological reserve open for public use.

 On 16 May 2017, the Minister for Water announced that the water order from the Victorian Desalination Project for 2017/18 would be 15 GL.
 The Minister also announced that Melbourne households would not face additional charges on their water bills for the 15 GL order or the 50GL order made for 2016/17.
-The media release for this announcement can be found here.

 On 19 March 2017, the Minister for Water announced that the Victorian Desalination Project had begun delivering the 2016/17 50 billion litre water order.
-The media release for this announcement can be found here.

 On 6 March 2016, the Minister for Environment, Climate Change and Water announced an order of 50 billion litres of water from the Victorian Desalination Project, to be delivered over the 2016/17 Supply Period (1 July 2016 to 30 June 2017).
-The media release for this announcement can be found here.

 Flexible water orders can be made from 0 to 150 billion litres (in set increments) to suit different needs each year.